Ransomware Explained: How it works and how to prevent it

 1. What is ransomware?

 Ransomware is a type of malware.
 Ransomware attacks and infects your computer files with malicious software.
 It either corrupts your computer’s boot sector or encrypts the computer files.
 Your system has essentially been kidnapped and you cannot access your operating system and files until you agree to pay a ransom—usually in untraceable bitcoin.
 What you pay for is an encryption key to clean your system.
+Note: During the second quarter of 2019, the average ransom payment in the UK was $36,295, an increase of over 184% from the previous quarter.

 How does ransomware do its dirty business?